JazTB/BuildBuilder/README.md

 Then compile your script with any c compiler and run it

-*NOTE: TCC tends to segfault.
-I will try to fix this in the future if possible.*

 For a full example, check [this file](example/build.c) (also written in c89, which is why it's ugly)